brandondjango/NameGameTesting/README.md

    common_env is shared by the irb_env and the cucumber_env.

-  That's how you start the sandbox!
-Now let's use it.
+   Once in the irb, see support/irb_env.rb for available methods.

   #Parallel Testing:
   To run tests in parallel:

-  >bundle exec parallel_cucumber features/ -n 5 -o '-t @only -r support/cucumber_env.rb -r features'
+  >bundle exec parallel_cucumber features/ -n 5 -o '-t @regression -r support/cucumber_env.rb -r features'

  For reporting, you have to be a little creative aggregating reports.
 Jenkins has a useful plugin to gather and combine cucumber reports in json, but it is still up to you to make sure parallel reports aren't overwritten by each other.